frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-competition.md

 have 10 minutes (600 secs) in total to finish the task.
 Each successfully detected Aruco tag will give you points.

-- You can spawn as many robots as you want.
-- Big fire requires at least 2 robots to meet at the fire location to extinguish.
+You can spawn as many robots as you want.
+But all robots have to start in the starting zone.
+Big fire requires at least 2 robots to meet at the fire location to extinguish.
 Therefore, robots should communicate with each other.

 ### Usage of software libraries and existing code